Adaptive Principal Component Regression with Applications to Panel Data: Applications to Causal Inference with Panel Data

 We now apply our bounds for adaptive PCR to online experiment design in the context of panel data.
 In this setting, the learner is interested in estimating \emph{unit-specific counterfactuals} under different \emph{interventions}, given a sequence of unit \emph{outcomes} (or \emph{measurements}) over \emph{time}.
 Units can range from medical patients, to subpopulations or geographic locations.
-Examples of interventions include medical treatments, discounts, and socioeconomic policies. \emph{Synthetic control (SC)} is a popular framework used to estimate counterfactual unit outcomes in panel data settings, had they not been treated (i.e. remained under \emph{control}) \cite{abadie2003economic, abadie2010synthetic}.
-In SC, there is a notion of a \emph{pre-intervention} time period in which all units are under control, followed by a \emph{post-intervention} time period, in which every unit undergoes one of several interventions (including control).
-At a high level, SC fits a model of a unit's pre-treatment outcomes using pre-treatment data from units who remained under control in the post-intervention time period.
-It then constructs a ``synthetic control'' by using the learned model to predict the unit's post-intervention outcomes, had they remained under control. \emph{Synthetic interventions (SI)} is a recent generalization of the SC framework, which allows for counterfactual estimation of unit outcomes under different interventions, in addition to control \cite{agarwal2020synthetic}.
-Using our bounds from~\Cref{sec:oPCR}, we show how to generalize the SI framework of~\citet{agarwal2020synthetic} to settings where interventions are assigned via an \emph{adaptive intervention assignment policy}.\looseness-1

-As a motivating example, consider an online e-commerce platform (learner) which assigns discounts (interventions) to users (units) with the goal of maximizing total user engagement on the platform.
-For concreteness, suppose that the e-commerce platform assigns discounts \emph{greedily} with respect to the discount level which appears to be best at the current round (i.e. maximizes total engagement for the current user), given the sequence of previously observed (user, discount level, engagement level) tuples.
-Under such a setting, the intervention assigned at the current round $n$ will be correlated with the observed engagement levels at previous rounds, thus breaking the requirement of the SI framework~\cite{agarwal2020synthetic} that the intervention assignment is not adaptive to previously observed outcomes.
+Examples of interventions include medical treatments, discounts, and socioeconomic policies.